-Possible changes to the Flood Insurance Rate Map affecting your property:
+Changes to the Flood Insurance Rate Map affecting your property include:

-- Map change from high-risk zone (A zone) to a moderate risk flood zone (Shaded X zone)
+Map change to a moderate-risk flood zone (Shaded X zone)

-- Map change from high-risk zone (A zone) to a low-risk zone (Unshaded X zone)
+Map change to a low-risk flood zone (Unshaded X zone)

-If you have a mortgage from a federally regulated or insured lender and the building(s) on your parcel(s) are within the A zone, then by federal law, your lender must require you to carry flood insurance when these flood maps become effective.
+If you have a mortgage from a federally regulated or insured lender and the building(s) on your parcel(s) are within the A zone, then by federal law, your lender must require you to carry flood insurance.
 Flood insurance is available through the FEMA’s National Flood Insurance Program (NFIP).
-Contact your insurance agent to learn about the lower-cost Preferred Risk Policy Two-Year Eligibility Extension and “grandfathering” options offered by the NFIP for properties being mapped into higher-risk areas for the first time.
+Contact your insurance agent to learn about the lower-cost Preferred Risk Policy Eligibility Extension and “grandfathering” options offered by the NFIP for properties being mapped into higher-risk areas for the first time.

 LOMR 12-09-0632P_FEMA PM 49

 Click on the Letter of Map Revision for Newhall below, to view the flood zone for your specific property (see pages 11 and 12).
 This LOMR is effective as of August 9, 2013.